 Your spouse is your confidant, your best friend, and your true equal, no matter how tough times get.
 Sometimes, you just need to be there, to be available, for your spouse when rock bottom becomes hard to avoid.

 Being available for someone in need can manifest in many ways.
 It may mean making a delicious, comforting meal after a long day’s work, or sitting and listening to thoughts and ideas about the realities of addiction.
 No matter the gesture, whether big or small, find a way to show your spouse your love and faith without judgment or disdain.
-The sin is known: it’s not your place to enforce God’s will.
+God sees the sin: it’s not your place to enforce His will.

 “Bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.” – Colossians 3:13